-- if your fixed term tenancy is not secure or - if any of the conditions of the tenancy are not performed or observed or - if any of the statutory grounds for possession exist we may forfeit the tenancy and thereupon your tenancy will end.
+- if your fixed term tenancy is not secure or - if any of the conditions of the tenancy are not performed or observed or - if any of the statutory grounds for possession exist we may forfeit the tenancy - by serving proceedings seeking possession of the property or - by re-entering the property or any part of it and there upon your tenancy will end.
 However, if you or any other person is lawfully residing in the property then we will not forfeit by re-entering the property.
 Forfeiture does not affect the right of either you or us to pursue legal remedies against each other for outstanding rent or other charges or any other breach of the tenancy conditions which took place before the tenancy ended.

 Furthermore: